devnationworld/LinkInNation/README.md

 # LinkInNation
-A small web utility to create Social Media Shareable Links
+A small web utility to create Social Media Shareable Links created by Developer Nation